leanderseige/cableshieldtestinator/README.md

 ## The Case

 I designed the case myself and printed it with my own 3D printer.
 I used recycled filament from [Recycle Fabrik](https://recyclingfabrik.com) in order to help avoiding plastic waste.

+## Contact

+If you like my work and want to contact me for hardware or software related projects, head over to https://seige.digital